 - HTTPS might be incorrectly configured.
 To solve this issue, please follow the process in this article on Configuring SSL on FogBugz On Site / On Premises to Use HTTPS.

 - Windows domain permissions might be incorrect.
 Make sure that the FogBugz user has the correct permissions.
-To solve the issue, grant that user explicit Local Admin privileges instead of granting permissions through a group or role.
+To solve the issue, grant that user explicit Local Admin privileges instead of granting permissions through a group or a role.

 - DNS might not be able to resolve the URL from the machine.
 To solve this issue, please review this Microsoft article on Troubleshooting DNS servers.